Nativity Church in the Kremlin

 The Church of the Nativity of the Theotokos "na Senyakh" is the oldest surviving building in the Moscow Kremlin and the city of Moscow.
 It has been part of the Grand Kremlin Palace since the mid-19th century.
 The church cannot be visited.
 Only the underground floor of the Annunciation Cathedral goes back to the same period of the Middle Ages as this church.

 The church was built in 1393 or 1394 by Princess Eudoxia of Moscow, the widow of Dmitry Donskoy.
 It adjoined the hall (seni) of the royal palace, hence its name "at the hall" (na senyakh).

 N.N.
 Voronin believed that the temple was laid in memory of the Battle of Kulikovo, as it is dedicated to the feast of the Nativity of the Blessed Virgin Mary, which coincided with the date of the Battle of Kulikovo in the church calendar.
 However, S.V.
 Zagraevsky showed that there was a low probability of building a church on the 13th ("unhappy") anniversary of the battle.

-The church took the place of the wooden church of the Resurrection of Lazarus and was located at the part of the princely palace reserved for women as a house church of the Grand Princess.
+The church took the place of the wooden church of the Resurrection of Lazarus and was located in the part of the princely palace reserved for women as a house church of the Grand Princess.